Asylum in UK

 Proportion of all migrants who are asylum seekers and refugees

 In 2019, asylum seekers accounted for about 6% of UK immigrants.
 In 2020, during lower overall immigration due to the pandemic, this proportion may have been around 12%.
-In 2022, asylum seekers and refugees constituted roughly 21% of immigrants, including those under Ukraine and Afghan schemes, small boat arrivals, resettled individuals, and family reunion visas (approximately 264,000 people).
+In 2022, asylum seekers and refugees constituted roughly 21% of immigrants, including those under Ukraine and Afghan resettlement schemes, small boats arrivals, resettled individuals, and family reunion visas (approximately 264,000 people).
 If the British National (Overseas) scheme is included as a humanitarian route, this category would represent up to 26% of immigration that year.

 Decisions and refusals